arthurbirate/MediCoreHealthSystems/README.md

 ---

 ### 🧪 Treatment & Appointment Patterns

-- Certain treatments show higher cancellation rates
+- Cancellation, completed, and no-show rates are relatively balanced
+- Some appointments do not result in any treatment

 👉 **Insight:**
-Some services are more prone to cancellations, impacting **operational efficiency and planning**.
+Appointment outcomes are fairly evenly distributed, indicating no major imbalance.
+However, even small differences between completed, cancelled, and no-show appointments, along with appointments that do not convert into treatments, can reduce overall efficiency and impact resource planning at scale.

 ---